dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 *In other words, cycles are not allowed.
-This ensures that it is always possible to find a non-extension type which is the ultimate representation type of any given extension type.*
+This ensures that it is always possible to find a non-extension type which is the ultimate representation type of the given extension type.*

 The *extension type erasure* of an extension type `V` is obtained by recursively replacing every subterm of `V` which is an extension type by